-More than 10 years have passed since the first prisoner arrived in Guantánamo Bay, making it the longest-standing war prison in U.S. history.
+Well over a decade has passed since the first prisoner arrived in Guantánamo Bay, making it the longest-standing war prison in U.S. history.
 Almost 800 men have passed through Guantánamo’s cells.
-Today, 166 men remain.
+Today, 155 men remain.
 Fashioned as an “island outside the law” where terrorism suspects could be detained without process and interrogated without restraint, Guantánamo has been a catastrophic failure on every front.
 It is long past time for this shameful episode in American history to be brought to a close.

-More than a decade on, we are stuck in a multi-branch quagmire, where no arm of government is willing to act to end Guantánamo’s blight on our reputation and our security.
-All must change tack, and Guantánamo must close.
+Twelve years since it first opened, we are still stuck in a multi-branch quagmire, where no arm of government has been able to end Guantánamo’s blight on our reputation and our security.
+The White House and Congress are beginning to change tack, and Guantánamo must close.
+Today:

 From the Blog:

 - VIDEO: Yasiin Bey (Mos Def) Undergoes Force-Feeding Endured by Guantánamo Hunger Strikers

 - Urgent White House Action Needed to Avert Guantánamo Human Rights Crisis

 - Demanding Answers for Three Deaths at Guantánamo